bklevence/bklevence.github.io/_pages/recipes-archive.md

 author_profile: false
 ---

-A collection `_recipes` either by friends, family, or myself.
+A collection of `recipes` either by friends, family, or myself.